Crossroads (Eric Clapton album): Commercial success

 Crossroads is Clapton's commercially most successful multi-disc boxed set, charting in both 1988 and 1989, selling a total of more than three million copies worldwide.
-In the United States, the 1988 box set was most successful.
-It peaked at number eight on Billboard magazines Top Pop Compact Disks chart in May 1988 and entered the magazines Top 200 albums chart at position 80.
-At that point, Clapton was the second artist ever to chart in the Top 100 field with a box set containing six discs, following Elvis Presley.
-In its first week on chart, Crossroads was both the best- and fastest-selling box set, ever to be released, selling more than 240,000 copies in the first few weeks after its release in the United States.
+In the United States it debuted in May 1988 at number 80 on Billboard magazine's Top 200 albums chart, making Clapton the second artist ever to chart in the Top 100 field with a box set containing six discs, following Elvis Presley.
+It also debuted at number eight on Billboard's Top Pop Compact Disks chart.
+In its first week in the charts, Crossroads was both the best- and fastest-selling box set ever to be released, selling more than 240,000 copies in the first few weeks after its release in the United States.
 At that point, more than 120,000 copies which were sold were on CD formats, which was still quite rare at the time.
+In its second week, it topped the Top Pop Compact Disks chart and reached number 36 on the Billboard Top 200 albums chart, peaking at 34 the next week and remaining on the chart for a total of 26 weeks.
+In 1988, the Clapton record was the 26th most-purchased pop music CD in the United States.

+In Europe, the box set was a less successful.
+In the Netherlands, it reached number 60 and stayed a total of 11 weeks in the charts.
+It did not chart in the United Kingdom.
+In 2016, it reached number 44 in Greece.

-In 1988, the release topped the Top Pop Compact Disks chart and reached number 34 on the Billboard 200 top albums chart, where Crossroads stayed a total of 26 weeks on chart.
-In 2005, the compilation album was certified with a triple Platinum award by the Recording Industry Association of America (RIAA), commemorating the sale of more than three million copies in the United States alone, making it Clapton's best-selling box set in the country.
-In 1988, the Clapton record was the 26th most-purchased Pop music CD in the United States.
-In Europe, the box set was a medium success, reaching the Top 20 in only two countries.
-In the Netherlands, the box set reached number 17 and stayed a total of nine weeks in the charts.
-Crossroads also reached number 25 on the worldwide albums chart in 1988.
+In 2005, the album was certified with a triple Platinum award by the Recording Industry Association of America (RIAA), commemorating the sale of more than three million copies in the United States alone, making it Clapton's best-selling box set in the country.